STR103 Why Games? The “Attention” Economy

 The Game Agency

-Richard Lowenthal has been a managing partner at The Game Agency, where he heads-up business services, for the past seven years.
+Richard Lowenthal, a managing partner at The Game Agency, heads- up business services.
 Richard has more than 25 years of game development, publishing, and training experience.
-He has worked on training games with such companies as Intel, Microsoft, Merck, and Pfizer, and educational games with National Geographic, Sesame Workshop, and EverFi.
+He has worked on training games with such companies as Intel, Microsoft, Merck, and Pfizer, and educational games with National Geographic, Sesame Workshop, Disney, and The Learning Company.
+He’s also negotiated licensing deals for world-class brands including Wheel of Fortune, Jeopardy!, Monopoly, Scrabble, Bicycle Cards, Sesame Street, Crayola, and National Geographic.
 Richard holds a BS degree in aerospace engineering from the University of Texas at Austin.